 Every design starts as a hand drawing.

 GoteFigure is my illustrated apparel brand.
-Every graphic on every piece started as a pencil sketch, then got inked on a Wacom, vectorized in Illustrator, placed onto a product template, photographed, listed on Shopify, and shipped.
-I did all of it — the drawing, the branding, the store, the photography, the fulfillment.
+Pencil sketch, inked on a Wacom, vectorized in Illustrator, shipped.
+I did everything: drawing, branding, store, photography, fulfillment.
 200+ pieces sold in the first quarter.
-The store is currently offline while I prepare a relaunch.
+Offline while I prepare the relaunch.

-From sketch to listed product in under 3 hours.
+From sketch to listed product in under three hours.

 Designed for how people actually shop on mobile.